 Students of Prarthana School with their exhibit

-Aslam Pasha, the computer science teacher who accompanied the children of Vidyanjali School was impressed by the facilities on offer at the Jain University Campus, “We came here to give exposure to our children.
+Aslam Pasha, the computer science teacher who accompanied the children of Vidyanjali School was impressed by the facilities on offer at the Jain (Deemed-to-be University) Campus, “We came here to give exposure to our children.
 Apart from the science exhibition and the competition, our students got an opportunity to visit the science labs, library, and IT facilities at the campus.
 This is great for the kids.
 It will trigger their aspirations,” he said.